tttmmmyyyy/fixlang/Document.md

 Note that calling C function may break abstraction of Fix such as immutability or memory safety.
 Use this feature carefully!

-# Built-in / library features
+# Built-in and standard library features

 ## Types